Continuous planning, a different approach to planning

 What would have happened if the real estate development company mentioned above would have revised and adjusted their plans at different stages, throughout the year, incorporating the new information regarding mortgages and the exchange rate?

 The Continuous Planning model replaces the annual planning concentrated in two or three months with a series of revisions throughout the year.
 These periodical revisions are established according to the events that could impact on the plan, as would be the case of a new product being launched by the competition or, in our example, the volatility of the exchange rate.
-By taking these variables into account, the company will be able to incorporate new information, and therefore adjust the plan or modify its priorities and goals accordingly, as well the means to achieve them.
+By taking these variables into account, the company will be able to incorporate new information, and therefore adjust the plan or modify its priorities and goals accordingly, as well as the means to achieve them.

 Accuracy.
 Continuously reviewing the plan throughout the year would help incorporate new information.
-By being more-data based instead of mainly based on estimates, the resulting plan would gain in accuracy.
+By being more data-based instead of mainly based on estimates, the resulting plan would gain in accuracy.

 Simplicity.
 Having a continuous planning cycle throughout the year, analyses become simpler since the continuous input of information renders it unnecessary to make complex estimates.